New study find odds are the same as the general public

 The study was limited by the fact that information was provided by participants in the online survey and could not be confirmed.

-Researchers noted that the study was not designed to assess differences in the severity of COVID-19 in celiac disease patients compared to healthy controls.
+Researchers noted that the study was not designed to assess differences in the severity of COVID-19 in celiac disease patients compared to controls.

 “It is our hope that the ongoing international SECURE-Celiac registry will address this issue in the future,” they wrote.
 As of October 1, the registry listed 73 cases of COVID-19 in celiac disease patients, 26 of which were in the United States.
 Of the 73, 12 required hospitalization, one in an intensive care unit, and one died.